Introduction

 -

-- From the toolbar, go to Anything > Filtering > Model Checking > Filters for Train-Validation-Test Split.
+- From the toolbar, go to Anything > Filter > Model Checking > Filters for Train-Validation-Test Split.

 - Enter the % of sample that you would like to randomly select for the training set.